crazy-max/docker-matomo/README.md

 ### Behind a reverse proxy ?

-If you are running Matomo [behind a reverse proxy](https://matomo.org/faq/how-to-install/faq_98/), add this to your config.ini.php :
+If you are running Matomo [behind a reverse proxy](https://matomo.org/faq/how-to-install/faq_98/), add this to your config.ini.php:

 ```
 [General]